secureum/RACE/RACE-12.md

-**Note**: All 8 questions in this RACE are based on the below contract.
-This is the same contract you will see for all the 8 questions in this RACE.
+**Note**: All 8 questions in this RACE are based on the below contracts.
+This is the same contracts you will see for all the 8 questions in this RACE.
 The question is below the shown contracts.

 ```solidity
 // SPDX-License-Identifier: GPL-3.0